…and why it’s good for writers by Jacob Harpel.

 You can also create the soundtrack of your movie on Spotify or YouTube.
 What songs do you think best express your characters and screenplay’s tone?
 Afterward, you’ll have the perfect playlist to write your script to.

 Utilize the Internet to develop structure and avoid predictability.

 The internet is an amazing repository of knowledge…when used correctly.
 Sure, it’s easy to distract yourself with the endless rabbit hole of pimple popping videos, but instead, try to direct your attention to some of the many valuable resources for developing your screenplay.

 A site that many professionals will point you towards is Blake Snyder’s Save the Cat.
 You’ll find an unbelievable amount of resources, but the one I’d recommend the most is the popular beat sheet.
 By no means is it a structure that you should limit yourself to, but you’ll find that it’s extremely helpful with brainstorming the narrative arc of your story.

 Or maybe you want to know more about genre.
 Are you looking to write a horror or romcom, but worried about falling into clichés?
 Another website I’d recommend would be TV Tropes.
 It may not be as helpful with structure, but you’ll find that it’s an entertaining and helpful database of popular genre tropes.
 Spend some time exploring and laughing at the recurring tricks that many stories use and think of the ways that your screenplay might defy expectations and come through with a fresh perspective.

-And of course, there is our own articles and downloads – Shore Scripts.
+And of course, there are our own articles and downloads – Shore Scripts.
 Not only will you find informative and helpful articles to guide you through the dark uncertainty of writing, but Shore Scripts also has Script Analysis for popular movies like Drive, Network, and the Big Lebowski.
-Take the time to study the structure for these movies and what makes them work.
+Take the time to study the structure of these movies and what makes them work.
 Find ways to insert that into your own writing.